KhamisiKibet/Docs-QT-PyQt-PySide-Custom-Widgets/docs/Updating old GUI app to work with the current Custom Widgets module update _ PySide_PyQt.md

 ![Screenshot_20240130_105009.png](https://www.dropbox.com/scl/fi/v71slvbih1fo8nwjj1bug/Screenshot_20240130_105009.png?rlkey=0t1x2nzelmvysturs16x7iz7k&dl=0&raw=1)

 ## _INTRO_
-Join me for a special livestream: https://www.youtube.com/live/6_oFAUCqqzQ?si=XpHcvk9kEMPmzLwR In this livestream I am going to show you how you can easily convert your old PySide or PyQt desktop apps to work with the custom widgets module without any errors
+Join me for a special [livestream.](https://www.youtube.com/live/6_oFAUCqqzQ?si=XpHcvk9kEMPmzLwR)

+In this livestream I am going to show you how you can easily convert your old PySide or PyQt desktop apps to work with the custom widgets module without any errors

-We are going to update this old GUI tutorial from this video: https://youtu.be/adC48qZ8p5Y
+We are going to update this old GUI tutorial from this[video.] (https://youtu.be/adC48qZ8p5Y)

 ## Steps
 **Follow the steps listed below if you have been using ``Custom Widgets Module`` version ``0.6.8 or earlier versions.``**